miking-lang/miking-lang.github.io/src/pages/workshop-2024.md

 **15:30** **Session 3: TreePPL - Phylogenetic Inference using Miking**

-* Title: *Phylogenetic inference problems: a brief introduction*.
+* Title: *Phylogenetic Inference Problems: a Brief Introduction*.
 Speaker: Fredrik Ronquist
 * Title: *TreePPL: a DSL in Miking for Phyologenetics*.
-* Title: *Implementing a complex biological model in TreePPL*.
+* Title: *Implementing a Complex Biological Model in TreePPL*.
 Speaker: Mariana P Braga
-* Title: *Automated inference optimizations in the probabilistic programming language Miking CorePPL*.
+* Title: *Automated Inference Optimizations in the Probabilistic Programming Language Miking CorePPL*.
 Speaker: Gizem Caylak

 **16.30** **Hacking session 2: Try out your favorite DSL or hack on the compiler**